Elizabeth Oakes Smith: New York literary world

-Women's Rights Movement
+Women's rights movement

 Smith was not a member of the select group at the Seneca Falls Convention assembled to discuss the rights of women in 1848, but by that time she had for some years written occasionally on the subject of woman's social, political and economic situation.
 As she recorded in her autobiography, her attendance at the first National Women's Rights Convention in October, 1850 in Worcester inspired her to focus her efforts specifically on woman's rights, and she began a series of ten articles on woman's rights and capacities for Horace Greeley's New York Tribune, entitled "Woman and Her Needs" (Nov.
 1850 – June 1851), published in pamphlet form by Fowler and Wells in late 1851.

 In June 1851, she began lecturing publicly on the same subjects from New York and into New England, becoming the first woman to lecture regularly on the Lyceum movement circuit.
+"Later reformers praised Oakes Smith for opening the lyceum circuit to women".
 In 1852, her tours extended west to St. Louis and Chicago.
 In September of that year, she was nominated by a select committee to serve as President of the National Women's Rights Convention in Syracuse but was rejected for that position when she and her friend Paulina Wright Davis arrived in dresses which exposed the neck and arms.

 Through the first half of the 1850s, Smith continued her work on behalf of women, expanding her lecture tours into the midwest as far as Chicago.
 She circulated a prospectus for a feminist journal, The Egeria, and collected several subscriptions, but she abandoned the idea when fellow activist Paulina Wright Davis began The Una in February 1853.

-In 1854, she published two novels, Bertha and Lily; or the Parsonage at Beech Glen, which presented many of her woman's rights positions (sometimes drawn directly from her lectures) in the words of its title character, and The Newsboy, a novel which exposed the conditions of poverty and child labor in New York.
+In 1854, she published two novels, Bertha and Lily; or the Parsonage at Beech Glen, which presented many of her woman's rights positions (sometimes drawn directly from her lectures) in the words of its title character, and The Newsboy, a novel that exposed the conditions of poverty and child labor in New York.

-In addition to these extended works, both of which were reprinted in several editions, Smith edited and contributed to several of her husbands new ventures in journalism, including The Weekly Budget (1853–54) and a series of newspaper ventures combined in the mid-1850s under the title Emerson’s Monthly and United States Magazine.
-In 1855, Smith and her family moved back to New York City for the first time since their arrival in the area in the late 1830s, placing a down payment of $11,000 dollars on a home near St. Mark's Place.
+In addition to these extended works, both of which were reprinted in several editions, Smith edited and contributed to several of her husband's new ventures in journalism, including The Weekly Budget (1853–54) and a series of newspapers combined in the mid-1850s under the title Emerson’s Monthly and United States Magazine.
+In 1855, Smith and her family moved back to New York City for the first time since their arrival in the area in the late 1830s, placing a down payment of $11,000 on a home near St. Mark's Place.